What everyday items in North Korea look like

 The book's author, Nicholas Bonner, has been collecting intriguing examples of the country's graphic design for almost 25 years.
 Having set up a travel company specializing in trips to North Korea, Bonner has been able to amass a variety of everyday items -- such as food packets, postcards and toys -- over the course of hundreds of visits.

-"For a long while I collected what you'd just call 'graphic found objects' and put them in a box," said Bonner, the founder of Beijing-based Koryo Tours.
+"For a long while I collected what you'd just call 'graphic found objects' and put them in a box," said Bonner, the founder of Beijing-based Koryo Tours

+.
 "Then I suddenly looked at it all and realized what I had."

 Patriotic design